ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

 * Should we rename it to pipeline inspector instead?
 Pipeline is the term we use in the API, streams are used internally.
-    * Answer: Since the inspector is about inspecting data, and the term stream stands for data whereas pipeline stands for the setup/topology, keeping the term "stream inspector" makes sense.
+    * **Answer**: Since the inspector is about inspecting data, and the term stream stands for data whereas pipeline stands for the setup/topology, keeping the term "stream inspector" makes sense.
 * Is metadata needed (such as time the data was captured)?
   * Examples: